 Gears?
 Where we’re going, we don’t gears!
 Digital clocks forgo the need for winding, tuning and general maintenance required for analog clocks (aside from batteries!).

-Most digital clock designs take advantage of an integrated circuit called a real-time clock, or RTC, which can provide a consistent time source for a microcontroller.
+Without gears, how do digital clocks work?
+Most designs take advantage of an integrated circuit called a real-time clock, or RTC, which can provide a consistent time source for a microcontroller.
 RTCs often require backup batteries to keep time (usually in the form of coin cells).
 However, some varieties incorporate beefy capacitors or integrated batteries that can keep time for months or years without additional power.
 How Stuff Works pokes a bit deeper into the operation of digital clocks for the curious.

 For those among us who live more equatorial lives (sorry Greenlanders), the daily journey of our sun’s light across the planet is a pleasant way to count the hours and minutes.
 There’s good reason sundials have been used as clocks for millennia, they’re dead simple to make!